#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the ground isn't frozen solid and the soil isn't cold, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed envelope for when and how to sow seeds.

 Should I use peat moss starters or coir starters?